JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 <span id="p318">[<sup><small>p.
 318</small></sup>]</span> God hath fulfilled all my desires, my dear ; I have obtained the fruit my heart desired.
 When God is pleased, my dear, the slave Nanak is absorbed in the Name.
 Without the love of my beloved God, I rejoice not.
-How shall I find the Guru through whom I may behold my Beloved ? |
+How shall I find the Guru through whom I may behold my Beloved ?
-If the bounteous God cause me to meet the great Guru, [ shall meet Him.
+If the bounteous God cause me to meet the great Guru, I shall meet Him.
 Nanak, he on whose forehead it was so written in the beginning shall find the Guru, my dear.

 ## GUJARI

 On Guru Amar.
-Das. ——
+Das. —

 The saints of God are the best ;_ their speech is the best ; what they utter is for others’ advantage.
 God mercifully saveth those who hear _their words_ with faith and devotion.